 Aluminium shutters are suitable for both old and new style homes, offering long-term durability with very little maintenance required.
 They are extremely lightweight and can be installed both inside and outside of the home.
 The strength of the shutters doesn’t deteriorate over time as it can with wood, meaning that once installed, you do not have to worry about the quality of your fittings

 Unfortunately, aluminium is a poor insulator due to its high thermal conductivity and high levels of energy can be lost through the shutters frame.
 It’s also important to note that oxidation naturally occurs over time with aluminium.
 This means that the material is susceptible to rust and corrosion if measures are not taken to stop electrolysis.

 At the Shutters Department we use PVC to manufacture our shutters.
 It’s a hard wearing material that won’t experience cracking or fading over time.
-Unlike wood, PVC is completely water resistant meaning it is the perfect material for shutters in any part of the home.
+Unlike wood, PVC is completely water resistant meaning it is the perfect plantation shutter material in any part of the home.

 PVC shutters offer a modern and sleek look, well suited to modern homes.
 We harness the benefits of other materials by utilising the strength of aluminium in the core of our shutters.
 This reinforces each shutter blade to ensure the highest durability.

 Not only are PVC shutters aesthetically pleasing and resilient, they also provide optimum insulation.
 The material is constructed to trap sunlight and heat without increasing in temperature themselves.
 They keep the heat out and and ensure your home is comfortable.